createwithrani/quickpost/README.md

 As of v0.1.2, you can filter the visibilty of the entire QuickPost button using the filter `QuickPost.Display`.
 QuickPost has a property called `visibility`, which you can set to `true` or `false` depending on a condition of your choosing.

-### Example: Only allow Administrators to see the button:
+### Example: Only allow Administrators to see the button

 ```js
 import { addFilter } from "@wordpress/hooks";